 Why Is The Sound Quality from the TV So Poor?

-In order for TV manufacturers to make their TVs as flat as possible, they have to make compromises in their designs.
-One of the biggest tradeoffs involves the speakers.
-The early flat screen TVs contained thin, flat, oval speakers facing the front.
+In order for TV manufacturers to make their TVs as flat as possible (and to make money), they have to make compromises.
+One of the biggest tradeoffs for having a thin cabinet design involves the speakers.
+The early flat screen TVs contained nice, oval speakers facing the front.
 Many of today’s flat screen TVs have speakers located at the bottom of the cabinet facing down.
 The speakers are 1½-by-½ inches (3.5-by-3.5 cm), mounted in skinny 5-inch (13-cm) long plastic enclosures.
 In the more recent ultra-thin LED TVs you will find 1-by-½ inch (3-by-7 cm) speakers mounted in 6-inch (15-cm) square enclosures that are about as thick as a pancake.
-These speakers project the sound toward the back of the TV.
+These speakers project the sound from the back or bottom of the TV.
 Needless to say the sound quality that comes from these kinds of speakers is no match to what a larger speaker system can provide.
-This is why many people choose to connect a sound bar speaker system, or an A-V receiver and sound system to their TV.
+This is why many people connect a sound bar speaker system, or an A-V receiver and sound system to their TV.

-If the noise is constant and seems to have no coorelation with the audio, then the cause is most likely electronic.
-Here is how you can find out if the problem is the TV:
+If the noise is coming from one or both speakers, and is constant, and seems to have no coorelation with the audio, then the cause is most likely electronic.
+Here is how you can find out if the problem is with the TV:

 - Try listening to more than one source, i.e. a DVD, video game, or off-air TV.
 If you hear the problem from only one device, then the cause is probably that device.
 As a workaround, try connecting whatever that device is to the TV another way (via HDMI, component video, or composite video are three possible ways) and see if the problem goes away.